Deeper clinical insights with revolutionary urinalysis

 What is the average shelf life of the SediVue Quality Control?

 How do I perform a QC run?

 The control solutions are premixed and ready to go.
 Similar to a urine sample, mix the vial well before aspirating.
 Run both levels (L1 and L2) monthly.
-Watch a snippit on how to perform a QC run.
+Watch how to perform a QC run.